Lost in Random: The Eternal Die: Gameplay

 Unlike the original game, The Eternal Die is a roguelike video game played from an isometric perspective.
 The game follows Queen Aleksandra, the antagonist of the first game.
 The game features four primary weapons: a sword, a hammer, a bow, and a lance.
 Attacks can be charged to deliver more damage.
-Throughout her journey, Queen Aleksandra is accompanied by a sentient die named Fortune, which will aid the player in combat.
+Throughout her journey, Queen Aleksandra is accompanied by a sentient dice named Fortune, which will aid the player in combat.
 Fortune can be thrown at enemies, dealing significant damage.
 However, the player has to manually retrieve Fortune after each throw.
 Card attacks can also be used as special abilities.
 Between runs, the player will receive "relics", which can be used to unlock additional activities for both the player character and Fortune.
 They can also upgrade and modify their weapons.
 The player character can also be equipped with "Blessings", which add permanent passive perks.

 Plot

 Taking place shortly after the original game, Queen Aleksandra becomes trapped in a pocket dimension inside the Black Die (the same die that she previously used in the first game) following her battle against the dark lords.
 She discovers that she has turned into a young girl and reunites with a sentient die named Fortune, who accompanies her on her journey.
 They encounter Mare the Knight, the evil entity who controls the Black Die, who was also responsible for manipulating Aleksandra and murdering her sister.
 Aleksandra and Fortune journey their way through the Black Die's dimension, facing numerous challenges along the way.
 They also meet inhabitants who are trapped inside the Black Die.
 After defeating Mare and escaping back to her old castle, Aleksandra proceeds to destroy the Black Die, completing her revenge but leaving her kingdom in ruins.

 If Aleksandra rescued all of the inhabitants before defeating Mare, the Black Die is instead transformed into the Eternal Die, free from Mare's influence, though Aleksandra's future is left unknown.